 Marking waypoints for each time you stop can give you your speed between each waypoint.

-Now that you’ve had a look at some of the best GPS navigation systems for kayaking, you should know what you should be looking out for when you go to purchase yours.
+Now that you’ve read our buying guide of the best kayak GPS reviews, you should know what to look for when you go to purchase yours.

 Having a GPS when you’re kayaking can help you mark your location and find your way back to your put-in location and your vehicle, meaning you could be less likely to get lost, even when you seem to be in the middle of nowhere.